Table of Contents

 When to See a Doctor

-Seek Medical Help If Symptoms Worsen
+Seek Medical Help If:

-New or worsening symptoms should not be ignored.
+New or worsening emotional or behavioral symptoms

 Device-Related Concerns